gowthamansv/mysql-task/README.md

 ('Product T', 110.50, 'Well-rounded product T with balanced specs.');
 ```

+# Queries to Write:

-# Retrieve all customers who have placed an order in the last 30 days.
+### Retrieve all customers who have placed an order in the last 30 days.
 ```SQL
 SELECT
     customers.id,